deeheber/danielle-heberling-dot-xyz/content/blog/career-change-advice/index.md

 - More code schools exist than did in 2016
 - Most of these code schools teach full stack JavaScript with an emphasis on the frontend (react in particular)
-- Due to higher enrollment in these programs 👉🏻 more people are looking for their first job as a full stack JS or frontend
+- Due to higher enrollment in these programs 👉🏻 more people are looking for their first job as a full stack JS or frontend developer
 - Many hiring managers are only interested in hiring people who have experience.
 It doesn't seem good enough to be "senior" anymore, lots are looking for "staff" or higher levels (what these levels actually mean can vary from company to company)
 - Due to "macroeconomic conditions" many companies are conducting layoffs including software engineering staff